jon-harper/OmniBox/docs/index.md

 This project is derived from Steve Burcham's [Stand Alone Main Control Case][bgdog] V3 footprint.
 It is released under the [MIT License][license].

-!!! tip
-    To change documentation versions, select a version number from the drop down box at the top of the page.

-    To switch between :material-lightbulb-on: Light and :material-lightbulb-off-outline: Dark reading mode, click the icon next to the search box.

 <figure markdown>
   [![gallery of OmniBox part combinations][gallery_thumb]][gallery]